Quitch/Queller-AI/README.md

 ## FEEDBACK

 Any feedback based on playing the AI is greatly appreciated.
-Please include a link to the game on [PA Stats](http://www.pastats.com/) or the replay ID.
+Please include a link to the game on [PA Stats](http://www.pastats.com/) or the replay ID and any time codes of interest.
 Failing that, please provide the system name, the number of AIs, their difficulty setting, and which slot(s) the players occupied.
 Remember to set Local Server to OFF in settings otherwise you won't get an entry in PA Stats or a replay ID.

 Be aware that Queller will produce more units and fabbers than the vanilla AI, especially on multi-planet systems.
 I have optimised the AI as best as I can, but it is a bigger performance hog than vanilla.
 If you are encountering performance issues try setting Local Server to OFF.